janweinreich/EML/README.md

 4) Download prepared QM9 data `wget https://ndownloader.figshare.com/files/28893843 -O "input/data/qm9_data.npz"`

-5) Generate input files for the oblivious transfer protocol using the `learn.py` script
+5) Generate input files for the oblivious transfer protocol using the `learn.py` script.

-6) Copy input files to `/mp-spdz-0.2.5/Player-Data/Input-P0-0` and `/Input-P0-1` respectively corresponding to Alice and Bob
+6) Copy input files to `/mp-spdz-0.2.5/Player-Data/Input-P0-0` and `/Input-P0-1` respectively corresponding to ALICE (dataholder) and BOB (query)

+# Format of input

+The input has the following format:

+For ALICE:

+MODEL_32 : 32 Trainingmolecules in Coulombmatrix (CM), 32 weights

+CM1

+weight1
+CM2

+.
+.
+.

+CM32
+weight32

+For BOB:

+Single line with CM of query molecule

 # Run

 - If you want to compute a learning curve using the CM use the SLURM submission script `sub.sh`.
+- To reproduce the timinig benchmarks from the paper, make sure to lauch only one process at a time.
 - For a simple example and a single prediction follow these steps: